Artasov/xexamai/README.md

 - **💻 Cross-platform** - works on Windows, macOS and Linux
 - **🎧 Flexible audio settings** - choose between system sound and microphone
 - **📱 Simple interface** - intuitive and easy to use
+- **🎛️ Customizable transcription** - choose from multiple AI models and customize prompts
+- **🌍 Multi-language support** - optimized prompts for different languages and contexts

 ## 📥 Download